Telephone: 604 444-4889

 Fax: 604 444-4119

 Adeena Karasick is a poet, cultural theorist and the critically acclaimed author of seven books of poetry and poetic theory.
-She is currently Professor of Global Literature at St. John’s University.
+She is currently Professor of Communication and Media Theory at Fordham University.
 Her writing has been described as “electricity in language” and noted for its “cross-fertilization of punning and knowing, theatre and theory”; it is marked with an urban, Jewish and feminist aesthetic that continually challenges normative modes of meaning production and blurs the lines between popular culture and scholarly discourse.
 Karasick has lectured and performed worldwide, participating on an international scale at conferences, telepoetic colloquia and literary festivals.
 She regularly publishes articles, reviews and dialogues on contemporary poetry, poetics and cultural / semiotic theory.
 She also produces videopoems and sound recordings of her work, which highlight its radical performativity.

 The winner of the MPS Mobile Award as being the world’s first “Mobile Poet” whereby her work is being made available on mobile devices (cell phones and smartphones) throughout the world.